 "Sheila Wise Rowe taught me much in this well-written, vulnerable, and heart-shaping book.
-As the pastor of Sheila's multiethnic church, I've too often wanted to rush my Black and Brown brothers and sisters to forgiveness, ignorant of the process of healing that must surround and support them.
+I've too often wanted to rush my Black and Brown brothers and sisters to forgiveness, ignorant of the process of healing that must surround and support them.
 Her work here helped me understand something that hadn't clicked for far too long, and I'm grateful.
 Shining a light without shaming, I read this book and learned from an author who loves her readers, whoever they happen to be.
 Pick up this needed addition to an all-too-often acrimonious conversation and learn to heal, hear, and walk together as the diverse disciples that Jesus our savior calls his church to be.
 I want my whole staff to read this, and I recommend that you read it too."

 "Healing Racial Trauma is one of the most revelatory, fiercely honest, and hope-filled books that I've ever read.
 My dear friend Sheila Wise Rowe performs open-heart surgery on those wounded by racial trauma by acknowledging their stories, validating their pain, and offering the only holistic solution: Christ-centered healing.
 Regardless of your ethnic background, if you read this book, you will be changed."